Wondering if hip filler hurts? Here's where the pain comes from and how numbing is layered.

 Most soreness settles within a few days and eases toward normal by about a week.

 Like any procedure, it comes with trade-offs, and comfort and recovery vary from person to person.
 Ultimately, the choice depends on your body, your goals, and your budget.
 If you're considering hip filler, a consultation is the best way to find out what fits you.
-BeautyStone is a dermatology clinic in Seoul's Hapjeong area — see current offers at /en/promotion.
+Beautystone is a dermatology clinic in Seoul's Hapjeong area — see current offers at /en/promotion.

 Contouring & Volume